Last Updated on September 19, 2022 by Verna Meachum

 Another option is to try a pre-poo oil/conditioning treatment.

 Relax and take some time to wash, condition, and deep-condition your hair properly so that you get the best results from these treatments.
 Don’t rush through it!
-Really work each strand of conditioner/deep conditioner in order for them all to be treated evenly and thoroughly.

 How often someone washes their hair comes down to personal preference.